Set It Up: Production

-In February 2016, it was announced Emilia Clarke had been cast in the film, with Katie Silberman writing the film, while Justin Nappi and Juliet Berman producing the film under their TreeHouse Pictures banner, while Metro-Goldwyn-Mayer was originally set to distribute the film.
+In February 2016, it was announced Emilia Clarke had been cast in the film, with Katie Silberman writing the film, while Justin Nappi and Juliet Berman were producing the film under their TreeHouse Pictures banner.
+Metro-Goldwyn-Mayer was originally set to distribute the film.
 In March 2017, it was announced Zoey Deutch and Glen Powell had joined the cast of the film, with Deutch replacing Clarke, Claire Scanlon directing from a screenplay written by Katie Silberman.
 Netflix eventually replaced Metro-Goldwyn-Mayer as the film's distributor.
 In June 2017, Taye Diggs, Lucy Liu, and Joan Smalls joined the cast of the film.

 Principal photography began in June 2017 in New York City.

 Release

 The film was released on Netflix on June 15, 2018.

 Reception

-On review aggregator website Rotten Tomatoes, the film an approval rating of 92% based on 60 reviews, and an average rating of 7/10.
-The site's critical consensus reads, "Set It Up follows the long-established outlines of the rom-com template – and in the process, proves there's still substantial pleasure to be wrought from familiar formulas."
-On Metacritic, the film has a weighted average score of 62 out of 100, based on 14 critics, indicating "generally favorable reviews".

 Possible sequel

-Scanlon has said in interviews that she has ideas for a possible sequel should Netflix schedule one.
-On March 8, 2023 Netflix released a never-before-seen compilation video of outtakes from the film.
+Scanlon said in interviews that she had ideas for a possible sequel, should Netflix schedule one.

+On March 8, 2023, Netflix released a compilation video of bloopers from the film.